Case Reviews

 Referring Cases for consideration for a Learning Review

-All agencies and professionals in the WSCP partnership can refer cases to be considered for a multi-agency learning review (these are reviews below the CSPR threshold, but where multi-agency learning is likely).
+Where the case does not meet the critieria for a Child safeguarding Practice Review, agencies and professionals within the WSCP partnership can refer cases to be considered for a multi-agency learning review.
 Before a referral is made the professional should discuss the case with their safeguarding lead.
-Professionals can also consult about potential referrals with the WSCP Business Manager ([email protected]).
+Professionals can also consult about potential referrals with the WSCP Business Manager by sending an email to [email protected].

 Referrals are made using the Case Referral Form (available below).
 Completed Forms should be emailed to: